Kids' & youth clothing

 Did you know that Printful offers custom phone cases?
 It means you can add cases for the most recent iPhone and Samsung models to your store (or print a one-off case for yourself!).

-This blog post goes over why you should consider adding phone cases to your store, and it explains how to design a custom phone case.
+This blog post goes over why you should consider adding phone cases to your store, and it explains how to design your own custom phone case.
 It also covers details about the cases themselves and how they’re printed.

 A similar survey by NPD found that there are 5 main groups of people who buy phone cases: